dsoto/WP19/outline.md

 <!-- p3: lit search shows this study fills a data and analysis gap -->

-- least cost electrification needs data to support its assumptions
+- Least cost electrification needs data to support its assumptions
-    - these establish a range of diesel operating costs to use in future least-cost studies
+    - These establish a range of diesel operating costs to use in future least-cost studies
-    - geospatial least cost studies show continuing diesel use as a significant part of the mix [@ADB_AUEAII]
+    - Geospatial least cost studies show continuing diesel use as a significant part of the mix [@ADB_AUEAII]
-    - least cost assumptions are sensitive to operating costs [@ADB_AUEAII]
+    - Least cost assumptions are sensitive to operating costs [@ADB_AUEAII]
     - A diesel microgrid in Nicaragua runs at well below the generator rating [@Casillas_EP]
     - Indonesia diesel plant electricity production flattening out [@ESDM]
     - In the case of PV, oversizing leads to higher costs [@Louie_ESD]
     - Grids in Haiti show oversized grids infrequently operated [@Schnitzer_Thesis]
-    - evidence shows that tariffs are below operating costs in Haiti and that few if any grids are operating [@Schnitzer_Thesis]
+    - Evidence shows that tariffs are below operating costs in Haiti and that few if any grids are operating [@Schnitzer_Thesis]
     - This study adds to the literature by gathering minute-resolution load data

 <!-- p4: results -->

-- this study provides estimates and observations of the fuel costs for diesel consumption in three indonesian microgrids
+- This study provides estimates and observations of the fuel costs for diesel consumption in three indonesian microgrids
-    - this work makes two contributions
+    - This work makes two contributions
-    - first, an observation of the specific fuel consumption in three microgrids
+    - First, an observation of the specific fuel consumption in three microgrids
-    - second, a modeled estimate of the specific fuel consumptions for well-maintained generators
+    - Second, a modeled estimate of the specific fuel consumptions for well-maintained generators
-    - we find that the generators are providing power well below their intended operating points
+    - We find that the generators are providing power well below their intended operating points
-    - we estimate that a new generator operating at these low power operating points would have operating costs at 0.60 USD or above
+    - We estimate that a new generator operating at these low power operating points would have operating costs at 0.60 USD or above
-    - we find that the observed specific fuel consumption with an installed generator on one grid is as high as 2 USD per kVA-hour delivered, suggesting significant efficiency degradation
+    - We find that the observed specific fuel consumption with an installed generator on one grid is as high as 2 USD per kVA-hour delivered, suggesting significant efficiency degradation

 <!-- p5: conclusions -->

 - These results suggest diesel microgrids may not be performing to expectations
-    - when the generator is run at low loads marginal cost and carbon emissions rise
+    - When the generator is run at low loads marginal cost and carbon emissions rise
-    - areas with high marginal costs should be identified and mitigated
+    - Areas with high marginal costs should be identified and mitigated
-    - right-sized generators or alternate technologies should be considered for areas with high marginal costs
+    - Right-sized generators or alternate technologies should be considered for areas with high marginal costs

 # Methods